 Type of Funding

-The writers of the top 10 essays in each school category (Primary or Secondary) will receive medals.
-All Finalists, Honourable Mentions and Debate Attendees will receive personalised certificates.
+The writers of the Top Ten essays in each school category (Primary or Secondary) and the Debate Winners will receive medals, and all Essay Finalists and Honourable Mentions and all Debate participants will receive personalised e-certificates.

-The winning school for the Schools Sustainability Challenge is awarded the Schools Sustainability Challenge Trophy, together with a cash prize of £500 or equivalent, which will be presented at the TSL International Schools Debates.
+The school that wins the TSL Schools Sustainability Challenge will win the Schools Sustainability Challenge Trophy, together with a cash prize of £500 or equivalent.
+The award is presented each year at the TSL International Schools Debates.

 There are 2 categories for the TSL International Schools Essay Competition: Primary Schools (ages 7-11) and Secondary Schools (ages 11-17).
 Teacher Champions will represent the schools and submit all the children’s essays.
-The topic of the essay is “Young people are key to achieving SDG #15 (Life on Land)”.
 Primary school students have to submit an essay of maximum 400 words, whilst Secondary school students have to submit an essay of maximum 600 words.

 The essays will be judged for originality and creativity, and the potential to contribute to a constructive international debate.
 Unique and well-argued perspectives will score highly.